 A common investment fee, AUM is an annual fee levied as a percentage of the investments managed for a given client.

-Advisors can receive commissions on common financial products like annuities, insurance, and more.
+Advisors can receive commissions on common financial products like annuities, mutual funds, insurance, and more.
 Be sure you know if your advisor is receiving a commission on the products they recommend.

 But advisors often use multiple fee structures based on the service provided.

 For example, at Covenant Wealth Advisors, we have a range of fees depending on the type of work we do for our clients.
 We charge a fixed fee, hourly fees, or fees based on assets under management if we manage your investments.